ltex-plus/ltex-plus/pages/settings.md

 ## `ltex.language`

-The language (e.g., `"en-US"`) LanguageTool should check against.
+The language LanguageTool should check against.
+Pick the BCP-47 code that best matches your text (e.g., `"en-US"`, `"fr-FR"`, `"de-DE"`, `"ca-ES-valencia"`).

-Most users want **both** spell-check and grammar check, so understanding this next distinction matters.
-LanguageTool's language codes look like BCP-47 tags (`"en"`, `"en-US"`, `"fr"`, `"fr-FR"`, …) but they do not behave uniformly, and the code you choose decides whether you get both or only grammar:

-* For **English, German, and Portuguese**, the bare codes `"en"`, `"de"`, `"pt"` are grammar-only umbrella classes — they carry no spelling dictionary.
-To also get spell-check you must pick a regional variant: `"en-US"`, `"en-GB"`, `"de-DE"`, `"de-AT"`, `"pt-BR"`, `"pt-PT"`, and so on.
-This is the single most common source of confusion.
-* For **most other languages** (`"es"`, `"fr"`, `"it"`, `"nl"`, `"ru"`, `"uk"`, and the rest of the list below), the bare code is already a full spell + grammar checker.
-You can write `"fr"` or `"fr-FR"` interchangeably and get the same coverage; variants like `"es-AR"` (Argentinian voseo) or `"nl-BE"` (Belgian Dutch) are optional regional grammar disambiguators, not a spell-check precondition.
-* A few languages (**Catalan**) have no bare form at all: `"ca-ES"` is the canonical code, with further variants `"ca-ES-valencia"` and `"ca-ES-balear"`.

-Rule of thumb: if a language appears more than once in the list below (e.g. both `"en"` and `"en-US"`), the bare form is grammar-only; prefer the variant.
+For backward compatibility LanguageTool also accepts a few legacy bare codes such as `"fr"`, `"it"`, `"de"`, or `"en"` that resolve to a regional variant via prefix-fallback; these are not advertised below and should not be used in new configurations.

 When using the language code `"auto"`, LTeX+ will try to detect the language of the document.
-This is not recommended, as only generic languages like `"en"` or `"de"` will be detected and thus no spelling errors might be reported.
-For some generic language codes like `"es"` (Spanish), spelling errors are reported even though the language codes are generic.
+This is not recommended, as detection is coarse and falls back to language families that may carry no spelling dictionary, so spelling errors might not be reported.

-Two annotations may appear in the list below. `(also accepts: "<code>")` marks a LanguageTool alias — an alternative spelling of a canonical entry that resolves to the same checker (for example, `"fr-FR"` is treated as `"fr"`, so the two codes are interchangeable). `(only on api.languagetoolplus.com)` marks a code recognized only by LanguageTool's own hosted API.
+Two annotations may appear in the list below. `(also accepts: "<code>")` marks a LanguageTool alias — an alternative spelling of a canonical entry that resolves to the same checker (for example, `"no"` is treated as `"nb"`, so the two codes are interchangeable). `(only on api.languagetoolplus.com)` marks a code recognized only by LanguageTool's own hosted API.
 The bundled checker and self-hosted instances of the open-source LanguageTool server share the same code set and do not recognize these codes — even when reached via [`ltex.languageToolHttpServerUri`](settings.html#ltexlanguagetoolhttpserveruri).

 *Type:* `string`